What if there was a process to change your marriage? And what if it was not only biblical, but had been proven to work?

 You’ve already started part of the process as you journey with us in The Respect Dare – but it is seriously just a slice of what I’m talking about.

 Daughters of Sarah.

 I always knew there was something amazing about the class.
-I knew that a number of the activities were Inspired.
+A number of the activities were Inspired.
 I had this confirmed when a few licensed psychologists told me that what we do in the class works because IT WORKS…and by the way, “How did you know to put that exercise in?” and um, I didn’t.
-I felt led.
+God led me.